Generating Primary Care Data Using UK Adaptation of Synthea

 The aim of Synthea is to produce data that is "Realistic but not real."
 This means that data produced by Synthea can be used to trial systems, and to test software and procedures, but it should not be used to draw statistical insight or do analysis.

-The UK adaptation of Synthea has removed several features which were US specific, and integrates UK statistics Details of the available features can be found here
+The UK adaptation of Synthea has removed several features which were US specific, and integrates UK statistics.
+Details of the UK adaptations implemented can be found here.

 Evaluation

-The functionality and stability of the release has been "smoke-tested" by assuring valid outputs can be optained when using various option flags described in the documentation.
+The functionality and stability of the release has been "smoke-tested" by assuring valid outputs can be obtained when using various option flags described in the documentation.

 In the current release of the UK Adaptation of Synthea there have not been any statistical validations of outputs.